MichaelFrieze/react-contact-manager/README.md

 # Static React Contact Manager
 This is basically your typical contact manager app that I built to learn how to use react.
 For state management, I used the Context API as well as Redux.
 The Context API is being used for the static site demo that you can checkout [here](https://michaelfrieze.github.io/react-contact-manager/#/).
 If you want to see how Redux was used instead of the Context API then you can checkout the `redux` branch.

-The reason for choosing to build a contact manager app is because it covers all 4 aspects of CRUD; Create, Read, Update, and Delete.
+The reason for choosing to build a contact manager app is because it covers all 4 aspects of CRUD.

 ---

 To run this application:
 ```bash